susiesmith15/LondonRentalMarket/README.md

   6. House Prices
   7. % Social Housing

 Using sklearn, to model and predict the rent price of a Borough using the other variables.
+Visualising the process with Plotly.
+  - This can be viewed in the Jupyter Notebook file MLRentalMarket-code.

-Displaying this visually through Plotly, and Dash.
+Displaying this visually in a Dash app.
+This was deployed through Heroku using:
+  - The python code in app.py,
+  - The procfile
+  - The requirements.txt